Solly5310/Slack-Clone/README.md

 #### 2.3.5 Editing messages
  * Users can edit their own messages they see displayed from the single channel screen.
  * Once messages are edited, there should be an indication that they have been edited, as well as the timestamp (as a time/date not as an ISO string, flexible to whatever you think is user-friendly).
- * The frontend should validate the message so that a user cannot edit a message to the same existing message.
+ * The frontend should validate the message so that a user cannot edit a message to the same existing message. - not sure about this one

 #### 2.3.6 Reacting to messages
  * Users can react and unreact to messages.
  * You should provide at least 3 different reactions.
  * Reactions must be UTF-8 emojis.

+ - lets look at this one tomorrow ?

 #### 2.3.7 Pinning messages
  * Users can pin and unpin messages.
  * There should be a way for users to view all the channel's pinned messages at once.
-If the user is only on the first page of messages, but there is a pinned message on the third page, they should not have to navigate to the third page to see it.
+If the user is only on the first page of messages, but there is a pinned message on the third page, they should not have to navigate to the third page to see it. lets do this one?

 ### 2.4.
 Milestone 4 - Multi-user interactivity (10%)